-Young people are an integral part of the inter-generational life of First Baptist Abilene.
+Young adults are an integral part of the inter-generational life of First Baptist Abilene.
 The term “emerging adults” describes people aged approximately 18-29 but most importantly depicts a phase of life.
 This significant life stage is an important formational time and often brings questions of identity, belonging, and purpose.
-We invite you to enter our faith community which is a safe space to explore these questions.
-FBC provides opportunity to explore with grace and love.
+Come join us to explore these questions, to explore what a life of Jesus looks like, to explore how you can use your own passions and gifts to serve God in the world.
 You are valued, vital, and we think you make FBC a better place!

 Emerging Adult Classes

 The Gap meets on Sunday mornings at 9:30 a.m. in The Gap Room (Room 257).
-This is a great time to explore biblical texts and engage in conversation with fellow college students.
+This is a great time to explore biblical texts, theological themes, and engage in conversation with fellow college students.
 There is a guaranteed abundance of donuts, pop tarts, and coffee to fuel conversation!
-Teachers for this class are Tony and Julie Hay and James and Meredith Stone.
+Teachers for this class are James and Meredith Stone and Julie Hay.

 The Roots: Post-Grad Emerging Adults (approximately 22-29)

 The Roots seeks to provide a place for young people to nurture roots in their faith, spirituality, and community in this unique and significant formational time.
 This group meets on Sunday mornings at 9:30 a.m. in Room 311, located on the third floor.
 This time serves as an opportunity to gather on a weekly basis and deepen our understanding of biblical texts and their implication on our lives.
 Humor, insight, and questions are all brought to these discussions.
-Teachers for this class are Luke and Katie Palmer and Jeff and Kelly Messer.
+Teachers for this class are Luke and Katie Palmer and Megan and Austin Butler.

 Ten Twenty-Five: Post-Grad Emerging Adults (approximately 22-29)